lapinek/platform-scripting/README.md

 ./bin/config.sh --profile=cdk --version=7.0 init
 ```

 In this case the versioned configuration files, kept in `/path/to/forgeops/config/7.0/cdk`, will be copied to the `/path/to/forgeops/docker/7.0` directory and the custom script content will be a part of the copied content.
-The settings saved under `/path/to/forgeops/docker/7.0` directory, the staging area, will take precedence over the default configuration (from the images), when the  containers are deployed.
+The settings saved under `/path/to/forgeops/docker/7.0` directory, the staging area, will take precedence over the default configuration (from the docker images), when the  containers are deployed.
 The other commands that the `config.sh` script accepts may extract the platform configuration from the running containers and save it back to the master directory.
-This flow preserves configurations changes made to the running platform sample with external tools; for example, via a platform component REST interface.
+This latter flow helps to preserve configurations changes made to the running platform sample with external tools—for example, via a platform component REST interface.

-> The script files are not to be updated directly in the running containers and are not copied back to the master directory with the current implementation of the `config.sh` script.
+The script _files_, however, are not to be updated directly in the running containers and are not copied back to the master directory with the current implementation of the `config.sh` script.

 Alternatively, the custom configuration can be updated directly in the staging area and copied back to the version-controlled master directory—to be preserved for future deployments.